Trends in Nesting by Florida Loggerheads

 Hundreds of participants surveyed index beaches and counted turtle nests to collect data for this analysis.
 All participants hold a Florida marine turtle permit and are trained in sea turtle nest identification.
 Scientists at the Fish and Wildlife Research Institute coordinate the nest counts according to a rigorous protocol to ensure that they reveal unbiased trends.

-In contrast to the loggerhead nesting trend, nest counts for green turtles and leatherback turtles in Florida have increased dramatically over the 23-year period.
-Average annual increases for these two sea turtle species are approximately 12 percent.
+In contrast to the loggerhead nesting trend, nest counts for green turtles and leatherback turtles in Florida have increased dramatically over the 29-year period.
 These two species nest on many of the same beaches in Florida as the loggerhead, but in smaller numbers.

-View this article Index Nesting Beach Survey Totals (1989-2012) for more information on how FWRI collects nesting-trend data and for nesting trends of green and leatherback turtles.
+View the article Index Nesting Beach Survey Totals (1989-2018) for more information on how scientists at the FWC’s Fish and Wildlife Research Institute collect nesting-trend data and for nesting trends of green and leatherback turtles.

 Loggerheads Face Wide-Ranging Threats to Their Survival